-The Hyke&Byke sleeping bags are available inshort, regular and long (XL or tall) and each have a comfortable fit, complete with wide foot box and shoulder space.
+This Best Sleeping Bag is available in short, regular and long (XL or tall) and each have a comfortable fit, complete with wide foot box and shoulder space.
 The actual bag is made entirely out of snag free velcro and has everything you could possible need for better portability like horizontal baffles, drawstrings – and a free compression bag that turns this giant sleeping bag into the size of medium sized back pack.

 - free compression pack,

 - constructed for trails,

 - nylon shell

 - too many feathers,

 - zippers occasionally snagged